 To do so, the user needs to follow two simple steps:

 - Disconnect the grey ribbon cable from the Haptic Grip

 2.Attach the actuator to either the screw terminal (X3) or Molex connector (X2)

 To connect an external actuator, you need to update the firmware of the haptic kit.
 This is an easy process and no coding experience is required.

 The PMD haptic kit is based on the TI driver DRV2605L, and this driver runs an auto-calibration function before driving the motor.
-Basically, the driver needs to know what motor it is driving, and model its characteristics in order to optimise the drive signal for crisp haptic feedback.
+This means the driver needs to know what motor it is driving and model its characteristics in order to optimise the drive signal for crisp haptic feedback.

 This autocalibration function needs several inputs, and two of them are intrinsically related to each motor.
 We are talking about the rated voltage and the overdrive voltage.